-On Sunday March 8, 2020 the clocks will “spring forward” from 2am to 3am and we will lose an hour of sleep.
-This hour difference may seem like a slight nuisance but According to the American Economic Journal, there is a 6 percent spike in crashes the Monday after people reset their clocks in the spring.
+On Sunday, March 14, 2021, the clocks will “spring forward” from 2 am to 3 am and we will lose an hour of sleep.
+This hour difference may seem like a slight nuisance but according to a 2020 study by Current Biology, there is a 6 percent spike in crashes the Monday after people reset their clocks in the spring.
+The recent study also suggests that daylight savings time results in about 28 additional accident deaths.
 Why would that be?
-A 2014 study by the University of Colorado Boulder suggests “sleep deprivation caused by the spring transition increases risk.”
-In other words, losing that hour of sleep can cause driver fatigue, decreasing awareness and reaction time, thus increasing the risk of accidents.
+The University of Colorado Boulder suggests “Prior to 2007, we saw the risk increase in April, and when daylight saving time moved to March, so did the risk increase.”
+In other words, losing that hour of sleep can cause driver fatigue, decreasing awareness and reaction time, combined with driving in the dark, thus increasing the risk of accidents.
+The car accident lawyers of Rutter Mills know as well as anyone how that lost hour of sleep can adversely affect the driving ability.

 Tips for Driving Safely After Springing Forward